-efore the acceptance of Islam in Iran, the writing of literary and religious works was not very important, because, according to the religious belief of the people in this land, speech is more valuable.
+efore the acceptance of Islam in Iran, the writing of than anyone, because they use my milk in the worship of literary and religious works was not very important, because, according to the religious belief of the people in this land, speech is more valuable.
 Therefore the works have been preserved orally for centuries and passed from one generation to another.
-After centuries Avesta (the religious book of Zoroastrianism), during the Sassanid era, was written down from oral tradition to be an answer to the objections of the divine religions and the rapid progress of Islam.
+After centuries Sassanid era, was written down from oral tradition to be the rapid progress of Islam.
 It was also a warning for the religious to codify their religion.
 From this time onwards we have amazing legends, myths and stories that can inspire a dramatic work.